sharkba1t/100-days-of-code/log.md

 **Thoughts:**
 I took a break the day before because of hand pain.
 Posture and rest are important.
-I experienced "use it or lose it" when I tried to make the calculator app.
+I experienced "use it or lose it" when making the calculator app.
 I almost forgot how to use JavaScript for DOM!
-Luckily, a couple quick searches and reading notes fixed that issue.
+Luckily, a couple of quick searches and reading notes fixed that issue.
-On top of that, I did some reading on that's not directly related to coding, but related to Front-End.
+On top of that, I did some reading that's not directly related to coding but related to Front-End.
 Some of the concepts are hard to understand at first, but I will have a better understanding as I learn more about them.

 ### Day 6: January 8, 2022
 **Today's Progress**: